 Conservative management involves

 This condition results from irritation of two tendons as they travel in close proximity to each other in their course from the wrist towards the thumb.
-Irritation results in inflammation, swelling and thickening of the tendons or their covering sheath impacting their ability to glide freely as is required during wrist and thumb movements.
+Irritation results in inflammation, swelling and thickening of the tendons or their covering sheath impacting their ability to glide freely during wrist and thumb movements.
 It is seen more commonly in women and presents as pain, swelling at the base of thumb, wrist.

 Treatment involves rest, splints, medications, physiotherapy and if not responding to conservative measures then steroid injection.
 Ultrasound scans can help is verifying the diagnosis and precise injection of steroid to reduce the pain.

 Hamstrings are a group of muscles present at the back of thigh.
 They extend from the pelvis (ischial tuberosity) to the knee and play an important role is everyday activities such as bending or running.
 Muscles attach to the bones with the help of a special type of tissue called tendons.
 With overuse, misuse or injury, these tendons can get inflamed, torn leading to development of a condition called tendinopathy.
 Involvement of proximal part of hamstrings presents as buttock pain radiating down the back of knee.
 Pain may be worse on sitting on a firm seat.
 Sciatic nerve is present close by and its irritation can cause pain to radiate further down the leg.

 Condition such as unequal leg length, core and pelvic muscle weakness, being overweight and repeated overloading with insufficient warm up predispose to development of hamstring tendinopathy.
 Higher incidence is seen in runners, football players, dancers and older adults who do a lot of walking.